caleb-chu/Airport-DB/README.md

+Program is run by running project2.py, but other classes contains my implementations of functionality for continents, countries, and regions respectively.
+Currently figuring out how to make modules look more structured on github.

 # Airport-DB
 **FUNCTIONALITY**
 Search for continents in the database, given either a continent code, a name, or both, displaying all of the continents that exactly match the given characteristics.